rajexcited/personal-finance-ui/test-cases/settings/income-type/update-income-type-tc3.md

    - **Tags:** `income, wage, updated` and counter is 3/10
 5. User clicks on the `Save` button.
 6. Verify the updated income type is displayed in the list with the correct details.
+7. User clicks on `View` button for `Wage Updated`. verify details shown.
-7. User navigated `add income` page
+8. User navigated `add income` page
-8. Verify `Wage Updated` exists in `income type` dropdown
+9. Verify `Wage Updated` exists in `income type` dropdown
-9. On `view expense page`, verify existing income is showing updated income type name `Wage Updated`
+10. On `view expense page`, verify existing income is showing updated income type name `Wage Updated`
-10. User clicks `Edit` action on existing income.
+11. User clicks `Edit` action on existing income.
 On `update income page`, verify selected income type label is updated.

 ## Expected Outcome: